-2.1.9.
-The economy of Italy
+3.10.
+The economy and economic policy of Italy

-Italy is a highly developed post-industrial country.
+Italy is a highly developed post -industrial country.
 According to the level of economic development, it is on the tenth place in the world; according to some economic parameters, it is already ahead of the UK and France.
 Italy has a slightly higher rate of post-war economic development, late industrialization, a higher proportion of light industry and agriculture, the exclusive role of tourism compared with other developed countries.
-A distinctive feature of Italy is much greater participation of the state in regulating the economy, than in other developed countries.
+A distinctive feature of Italy is much g reater participation of the state in regulating the economy, than in other developed countries.
 The public sector accounted for 20% of added value, 24% of investments and 15% of employment.
 The unemployment rate in Italy is higher than in most EU countries.
 The peculiarity of the Italian economy is the considerable share of the "shadow economy", which is not typical for Western European countries.
 Another feature is the rapid development of small and medium business in the late twentieth century.